Liberal Arts & Sciences

 Our BFA program combines intensive studio arts training with coursework in liberal arts and sciences.

 At SMFA, our educational philosophy is based in the idea that interdisciplinarity is key to the development of a contemporary art practice, which is why the liberal arts and sciences are a central component of our BFA program.
-In addition to the studio art curriculum, students take several non-studio courses throughout a variety of distribution areas, including the Social Sciences, Humanities and Art History.
-Students choose courses that support their intellectual endeavors in the studio from a wide array of courses offered on both on the Medford/Somerville and Boston SMFA campuses.
+In addition to the studio art curriculum, students take several non-studio courses throughout a variety of distribution areas, including the Social Sciences, Humanities, and Art History.
+Students choose courses that support their intellectual endeavors in the studio from a wide array of offerings.

 With the help of academic advisors, faculty mentors, and peers, students craft their own pathways through the extensive offerings available to all undergraduate Tufts students.
 During your time at SMFA at Tufts you will research and explore meaningful topics that will advance your studio practice.